-One of the many things that continues humanity’s seemingly unstoppable improvement is the desire to make things better, to do something that once took ages in seconds.
+One of the many things that continue humanity’s seemingly unstoppable improvement is the desire to make things better, to do something that once took ages in seconds.
 I’m reminded of a joke from Louis C.K. about how “Everything is amazing right now, and nobody is happy.”
 While he covers any number of modern social issues with technology, the phrase that always enters my brain from that skit on Conan is:

 “You’re sitting in a chair in the sky… New York to California in 5 hours; that used to take 30 years.”

 While the consumer market is driven, almost to a fault, by adding new things to your life that you never knew existed, and for which you might pay or be the target of advertising to enjoy, the market for businesses in the cloud is not this way.
 Businesses, big and small, short and tall, must be able to justify any new expense with more than just “ooh, pretty.”
 Businesses [typically] care about efficiency and efficacy.
-That is to say, they want to help their people be more effective, either through accuracy, collaboration, knowledge or communication, and they want them to be more efficient, either by the well known “do more with less” or by the more common “do a lot more with a little more.”
+That is to say, they want to help their people be more effective, either through accuracy, collaboration, knowledge, or communication, and they want them to be more efficient, either by the well known “do more with less” or by the more common “do a lot more with a little more.”